eisascience/eisascience.github.io/README.md

 - Identified genomic and transcriptomic signatures that differentiate clinical profiles in male infertility, utilizing scRNA-seq and integrative omics approaches.
 - Designed and implemented scRNA-seq experiments with murine models to investigate specific hypotheses, advancing translational applications in reproductive health.
 - Developed and customized bioinformatics algorithms, adapting emerging methodologies to lab-specific needs for data analysis, quality control, and reproducibility.
-- Collaborated closely with a multidisciplinary team of scientists, engineers, and clinicians to drive discoveries and innovation in the field of reproductive genetics.
+- Collaborated closely with a multidisciplinary team of scientists, engineers, and clinicians to drive discoveries and innovation in reproductive genetics.

 2016 - 2018      __Doctoral Candidate__, DMICE-BCB, OHSU.
 Developed novel machine learning framework for automated classification of rare cells in single-cell RNA-seq data.
 2013 - 2016      __Doctoral Student__, DMICE-BCB, OHSU.